Quote and buying checks

 Where it fits

 The Fabora version is intentionally lighter than an internal materials system.
-It focuses on the weight calculation itself and leaves out stock libraries, saved catalogues, and internal app overhead.
+It focuses on the weight calculation itself, reuses only the useful section families and formulas, and leaves out saved catalogues, stock control, and internal app overhead.

 Useful for quick material checks around blanks, cut pieces, stock planning, and workshop conversations before work starts.